ozbillwang/terraform-best-practices/README.md

 ## Generate README for each module with input and output variables

->Currently terraform-docs doesn't support terraform 0.12, follow this issue (https://github.com/segmentio/terraform-docs/issues/62) for updating.

-You needn't manually manage `USAGE` about input variables and outputs. [terraform-docs](https://github.com/segmentio/terraform-docs) can do this job automatically.
+You needn't manually manage `USAGE` about input variables and outputs.
+A tool named `terraform-docs` can do the job for you.

+>Currently original terraform-docs doesn't support terraform 0.12+, follow this issue (https://github.com/segmentio/terraform-docs/issues/62) for updating.

+Now we have a work around.

 ```
-$ brew install terraform-docs
-$ cd terraform/modules/vpc
+# [Terraform >= 0.12]
+docker run --rm \
+  -v $(pwd):/data \
+  cytopia/terraform-docs \
-$ terraform-docs md . > README.md
+  terraform-docs-012 --sort-inputs-by-required terraform-docs --with-aggregate-type-defaults md . > README.md
 ```

-For details on how to run `terraform-docs`, check this repository: https://github.com/segmentio/terraform-docs
+For details on how to run `terraform-docs`, check this repository: https://github.com/cytopia/docker-terraform-docs

 There is a simple sample for you to start [tf_aws_acme](https://github.com/BWITS/tf_aws_acme), the README is generatd by `terraform-docs`